sudosoph/docs/content/developer-workflow/tutorials/loading-your-setup-into-the-developer-pop.md

 {{< figure src="/docs/images/dev/expanded.png" title="Expanded Dev PoP" >}}

 #### 4. Configure origin server details
-Now that your configurations are running on the Dev Pop, you will need to configure your origin server details (egress settings) to tell the Dev Pop where to pass the HTTP request to.
-To do this you will use the Dev Pop UI's **Services** tab where you will find information about the repository you just pushed up.
+Now that your configurations are running on the Dev Pop, you will need to configure your origin server details to tell the Dev Pop where to pass the HTTP request.

+Use the Dev Pop UI's **Services** tab where you will find information about the repository you just pushed up.
 A page refresh might be needed.

 #### (a) Connect Dev PoP to Aperture
  Make sure to connect your Dev PoP to your [Aperture account]({{< relref "developer-workflow/how-tos/connect-to-aperture.md" >}}) and **import** the Environment configurations.

-To do this :

 1. Click on **Import** under the *Operations* column in the **Services** tab.
 2. Select the **Environment** you want to test. i.e Production